-Recognition in the form of credit will be given for study, demonstrable expertise and relevant experience to an extent that is consistent with the maintenance of established academic standards.
 It is considered to be in the interests of students to facilitate their movement between institutions and between courses of various types and levels.

-The University has negotiated formal arrangements with some institutions concerning the transfer of students and the granting of agreed credit (Appendix 1); where no such arrangement exists, applications will be considered on their individual merits and in the spirit of this policy.
-The course coordinator, in consultation with the lecturer responsible for the unit where appropriate, is responsible for approving applications for credit which are not covered by a formal arrangement.
+The University has negotiated formal arrangements with a number of institutions concerning course articulation and the granting of agreed credit (Appendix 1); where no such arrangement exists, applications will be considered on their individual merit and in the spirit of this policy.
+The Course Coordinator, in consultation with relevant academic staff, is responsible for approving applications for credit which are not covered by formal arrangement.